Neural Cellular Automata for Solidification Microstructure Modelling

 The transition of the state growing to solid occurs when the growing cell has no neighbour in the liquid state.
 When there is no liquid cell in the domain, the simulation is finished.
 Our developed Python CA code can be accessed from \href{https://github.com/HighTempIntegrity/JianTang-NCA01}{Github} and readers are referred to Ref. \cite{lian2019cellular} for more details about the CA solidification microstructure modelling.

 Various CA simulations were performed for generating training, validation and test data of the NCA.
 Except for the single-grain growth study (Section \ref{sec:2Dsingle}), the training of the NCA uses CA simulation data from both single-nucleus and multi-nuclei growth.
-It is observed that the accuracy of NCA in predicting multi-grain growth is improved, especially for cases with a time increment factor K$>$1, when the training data includes both single-nucleus and multi-nuclei CA simulations.
+It is observed that the accuracy of NCA in predicting multi-grain growth is improved, when the training data includes both single-nucleus and multi-nuclei CA simulations, especially for cases with a time increment factor K$>$1.
 For example, when K=5, the NCA model trained with the dataset in \textbf{Section \ref{sec:2Dmulti}} obtains a better test accuracy of 96.8$\pm$0.8\% compared with the model trained by the same amount of data with only multi-nuclei CA simulations (test accuracy of 95.3$\pm$0.9\%).
 However, the performance of the NCA model trained with only multi-nuclei data can be improved if the training data size increases, e.g.\ the NCA model trained with 80 multi-nuclei CA simulations obtains a test accuracy of 97.7$\pm$0.5\% for K=5.